jsyph/MangaReader/README.md

-# This app has became slow and too comlicated.
+# This app has became slow and too complicated.
 Will be redone using BLOC architecture

 # Manga Reader